martinResearch/CPParametersEstimation/readme.md

 #Installation
 The code should run without the need to install dependencies.
 It uses numpy and matlplotlib.
-You can run the line fitting example using from the command line using *python lineFitting.py*
+You can run the line fitting example from the command line using *python lineFitting.py*

 # Example